 For those who prefer not to drive, West Marin Food & Farm Tours offers three different cheese tours, and hotels such as the Mansion at Casa Madrona can organize private car services to cheese country.
 But the journey itself is as much of a draw as the destination, so there’s nothing quite like touring the California Cheese Trail and taking in the scenery at your own pace—and on your own terms.

-8 Standout Stops on the Northern California Cheese Trail
+8 Can't-Miss Spots on the California Cheese Trail

 While there are several acclaimed cheesemakers to discover along the trail, here are eight must-try Northern California creameries within fairly close driving distances of one another, making for an easy (and delicious) road trip.
 Whether you want to taste the best buffalo mozzarella outside of Italy or experience the richest, creamiest brie in the state, there’s a dairy farm waiting to welcome you.